Late summer bbq, new creepy short story podcast episode available to listen free on

 That said, humidity is a real challenge where we live, and as a result fabric takes a proverbial beating.
 Mexico is the land of rust, everything rusts and stainless steel is rare to come by.
 Mexicans also have an unrivaled fondness for white t-shirts to match.
 Hubby wears his no longer presentable ones to do ‘talatcha’, ie maintenance work on the boat he captains.
 I sometimes remake them into ‘i-shirts’ or undershirts if it is a particularly good one.
 Once they’re worn thin or ripped they are saved in a pile to cut into strips to crochet into cushiony bathroom/bedroom mats.
 If we had a shed there’d be some adorning that floor too, lol.
 It’s free, functional, and I know it’s not to everyone’s taste.

-As Love is in the Detail (link here) among the many things I have created are cat/dog baskets; using blackout fabric (for it’s sturdy and waterproof qualities) with a removable, washable cover.
+As Love is in the Detail I created – among the many things – cat/dog baskets; using blackout fabric (for it’s sturdy and waterproof qualities) with a removable, washable cover.
 Filled with recycled fiber waste, shredded thinly and padded in an ingenious way, it makes a comfortable and hardwearing basis for seat cushions, floor cushions of a futonesque kind.
 But it takes time, commitment and foresight, and a lot of thought, not to mention skills.
 It would be much easier to grab something of the shelf in a supermarket for sure.
 In a year you get to replace it when the cover has worn thin or the seams ripped, and the stuffing flattened into nothing.
 Fine if you want to redecorate and have the funds.
 Not so with mine.

 So called “waste” fabric is made into reusable shopping bags for sale (and occasionally handed out at the local market for free), journal covers, pot holders, coasters, and very little is ever thrown away.
 It would be quicker and easier to make it from new material, but that’s not my game.
 It is to make you aware of the endless possibilities to landfill or burning.
 Waste not want not as an old acquaintance used to put it.